joladev/kite/README.md

 - [ ] Optional zstd compression using OTP 28's `:zstd`
 - [ ] Batch processing
 - [ ] Optional structs for the event metadata for commit, account, etc
+- [ ] Automatic jetstream server failover on 503